Yutong-Zhou-cv/Awesome-Transformer-in-CV/README.md

   * <span id="head-Medical-Image-Segmentation"> **Medical Image Segmentation**  </span> **[`       «🎯Back To Top»       `](#)**
+      * (arXiv preprint 2021) **UCTransNet: Rethinking the Skip Connections in U-Net from a Channel-wise Perspective with Transformer**, Haonan Wang et al. [[Paper](https://arxiv.org/pdf/2109.04335.pdf)] [[Code](https://github.com/McGregorWwww/UCTransNetr)]
+        * ```📌 The first method to rethink the self-attention mechanism of Transformer from a channel-wise perspective.  ```
+        * ```🌱 UCTransNet (with a proposed CTrans module in U-Net): the CTrans module is an alternate of the U-Net skip connections, which consists of (1) a sub-module to conduct the multi-scale Channel Cross fusion with Transformer; (2) a sub-module Channel-wise Cross-Attention to guide the fused multi-scale channel-wise information, to connect to the decoder features for eliminating the ambiguity effectively. ```
       * (arXiv preprint 2021) **nnFormer: Interleaved Transformer for Volumetric Segmentation**, Hong-Yu Zhou et al. [[Paper](https://arxiv.org/pdf/2109.03201.pdf)] [[Code](https://github.com/282857341/nnFormer)]
         * ```🌱 nnFormer(Not-aNother transFormer): A powerful segmentation model with an interleaved architecture based on empirical combination of self-attention and convolution, which learns volumetric representations from 3D local volumes.  ```
       * (arXiv preprint 2021) **LeViT-UNet: Make Faster Encoders with Transformer for Medical Image Segmentation**, Guoping Xu et al. [[Paper](https://arxiv.org/pdf/2107.08623.pdf)] [[Code](https://github.com/apple1986/LeViT_UNet)]